(Photo by Marvel Studios)

 Momentum is like a train leaving a station whether you’re ready or not, and Ruffalo has latched on and never let go.
 He has since never really left the spotlight (literally, he was in Spotlight), forging ahead with a mix of dramas (Foxcatcher, The Normal Heart), lighter comedies (The Kids Are All Right, Date Night), and work with auteurs like David Fincher (Zodiac), Martin Scorsese (Shutter Island), and Michael Mann (Collateral).

 Ruffalo is particularly adept at playing driven intellectuals whose emotions and needs complicate their lives, making him perfectly suited to play Bruce Banner/The Hulk in the MCU movies.
 He joined the franchise with the first Avengers and was able to fully rehabilitate Hulk’s and Thor’s image in Thor: Ragnarok.
-With Avengers: Endgame having come and gone, taking the Hulk in an unexpected direction, and his next 2019 appearance being in a new Todd Haynes film, we’re now ranking the best Mark Ruffalo movies (and the worst) by Tomatometer!
+He recieved acclaim for starring in Todd Haynes’ Dark Waters.
+Now we’re now ranking the best Mark Ruffalo movies (and the worst) by Tomatometer!

 Critics Consensus: With a scenery-chewing performance from Sean Penn, an absence of political insight, and an overall lack of narrative cohesiveness, these Men give Oscar bait a bad name.